-This draft Science Work Plan (Work Plan) is associated with the proposed amendment of Reasonable and Prudent Alternative Action Suite I.2 of the National Marine Fisheries Service (NMFS) 2009 Biological Opinion (BiOp) on the Coordinated Long-Term Operation (LTO) of the Central Valley Project (CVP) and State Water Project (SWP).
+This Science Work Plan (Work Plan) provides, for discussion and public comment, a draft of the Shasta RPA Adjustment Science Work Plan associated with the 2017 amendment Action Suite I.2. of the National Marine Fisheries Service (NMFS) 2009 Biological Opinion (BiOp) on the Coordinated Long-Term Operation (LTO) of the Central Valley Project (CVP) and State Water Project (SWP).
 The purposes of this Work Plan include:

-1. Identifying near-term monitoring, modeling, and analysis and synthesis needs to improve fish and water management decision-making regarding Action Suite I.2 2.
-Reducing uncertainty on the conditions necessary to achieve desired fish and water management goals 3.
-Coordinating activities between agencies, stakeholders, and other interested parties.
+1. Identify near-term monitoring, modeling, and analysis and synthesis needs to improve fish and water management decisionmaking regarding Action Suite I.2.
+2. Reduce uncertainty on the conditions necessary to achieve desired fish and water management goals 3.
+Coordinate activities from agencies, stakeholders, and other interested parties.

-Activities will help guide use of budget in Federal fiscal year 2018, if possible, and fiscal year 2019.
-Upon material progress of activities identified in this document, Reclamation will coordinate revisiting and updating this document, if necessary.
+Upon receipt of comments, Reclamation will meet with individual entities and small groups to revise and make available a final work plan.
+Activities will help guide use of budget in federal fiscal year 2020-2019 and the remainder of fiscal year 2018, if possible.
+Upon material progress of activities identified in this document, Reclamation will coordinate revisiting and updating, if necessary, this document.